microsoft/StigRepo/source/README.md

 6. Get-StigChecklists: Generates STIG Checklists for all applicable STIGs for each DSC Node
 7. Update-StigRepo: Updates/downloads latest dependencies to SCAR Repo and upgrades STIG Data Files

-### Dependencies
+Dependencies

 1. Must be executed from an internet-connected system to install module dependencies
 2. Must be executed from a system with the Active Directory module installed.
 3. DSCSM Leverages PowerSTIG to drive the dynamic DSC configurations included withint he module (installed with Build-Repo or Update-ScarRepo)'
 4. Powershell Version 5.1 or greater

-### Release Cycle

-StigRepo minor versions will be released on the third Wednesday of each quarter (March, June, September, December ) with possible patch changes released in-between minor releases if/as needed.

-StigRepo Version 1.3 Scheduled for release on June 16th, 2021.

-### The STIG Compliance Automation Repository Structure

-SCAR organizes the repository to deploy and document STIGs using the folders listed below:
+The STIG Compliance Automation Repository Structure SCAR organizes the repository to deploy and document STIGs using the folders listed below:

 1. Systems: Folders for each identified Organizational Unit in Active Directory and a Powershell Data file for each identified system.